serpent-os/docs/docs/developers/coding_style/exceptions.md

 int n = "twelve".to!int.ifThrown(4);
 ```

-## Sane callsites

-We want to ideally handle all exceptions properly, and ensure that the `main()` method is marked
-as `nothrow` to ensure we have correctly handled all exceptions deeper within the code.
-It is
-generally a terrible user experience to have unhandled exceptions.

 ## Real errors.

 When an exception is recoverable, we should try to do so.
 In some cases catching these exceptions